-Using Debt Avalanche or Debt Snowball Method - Paying Down Your Debts
+Using Debt Avalanche or Debt Snowball Method to Pay Down Your Debts

 To be successful at paying off debt, you need more than desire and determination.
 You need a plan.
 As you may know, two of the most popular plans are the debt avalanche and snowball methods.
 The question is, which one is right for you?